MicrosoftDocs/powerapps-docs/powerapps-docs/user/customize-insert-email-template.md

 ---
 # Enable the enhanced insert email template selection dialog

 You can configure and enable the enhanced email template  in the Customer Service Hub and Customer Service workspace apps.
 If you need to, you can turn off this option for these apps.
-Users of that app see the default email template selection window.
+And then, the users of the app will see the default email template selection window.

 ### Enable the enhanced email template editor for Customer Service apps